UPPMAX/R-matlab-julia-HPC/docs/preparations_account.md

 # Preparations of course project

+!!! info

+    Before the course, you must have done these three things:

+    - Prerequisite 1/3: You have registered at our [registration form](https://www.hpc2n.umu.se/events/courses/2025/fall/r-matlab-julia).
+    - Prerequisite 2/3: You are part of the course project and have a user account in a cluster and are able tro log in. **This material**
+    - Prerequisite 3/3: You have a good Zoom setup.
+    - Also, be a bit prepared about Linux environment and some basics of the languages we will cover.
+See the Prerequistes page](prereqs.md)

 ## Course project

 As part of the hands-on, you will be given temporary access to a course project, which will be used for running the hands-on examples.
 There are some policies regarding this, that we ask that you follow: